Nathan Healy

 Leasing Solar Panels

-Wichita homeowners served by Evergy Kansas Central or Evergy Metro have access to Palmetto’s LightReach solar lease — a straightforward way to go solar without a large upfront investment.
-With a lease, you pay a fixed monthly amount (starting as low as $68/month for smaller homes) while Palmetto owns and maintains the system throughout its life.
+If you’re a Wichita homeowner served by Evergy Kansas Central or Evergy Metro, you have access to Palmetto’s LightReach solar lease — a straightforward way to go solar without paying for the system upfront.

 Go solar without the investment